Glycolic Acid Anti-Wrinkle Face Cream

 Please note, use of products with glycolic acid can irritate sensitive skin.
 If irritation develops, discontinue use and consult a physician.

-Tips For Success with Glycolic Acid Products
+Tips for Success with Glycolic Acid Products

 - Always start with lower strength products and work up in strength as your skin is able to tolerate the glycolic acid.
+Start with the 15% Glycolic Acid Face Cream if you are new to professional glycolic acid products.

 - Glycolic acid is by definition an ‘acid’ and can irritate sensitive or injured skin.
 When or if there is stinging or irritation, you can lower the concentration of the glycolic acid in the product by diluting it in half with a non-glycolic acid product and gradually work towards full strength.